Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Sometimes, publishers make some adjustments to the scripts they got from the ad network.
 When copied incorrectly, scripts fail to serve any ads, which leads to zero CPM.
 When placed in the wrong part of the HTML code, they begin to conflict with the webpage’s settings.

 One more common website monetization mistake is using the script twice.
 Each script is unique, and if you copy and paste it several times, statistics can double, triple, or even fail to deliver any data.
-You will not get any information about how the format works, whether it is visible and usable, how profitable it is, etc. The same is fair for several websites; you shall not move ad scripts between different domains.
+You will not get any information about how the format works, whether it is visible and usable, how profitable it is, etc. The same is fair for several websites; you should not move ad scripts between different domains.

-This mistake is easier to avoid rather than fix.
-On the Adsterra platform, each ad format is followed back with instructions.
-Please read them attentively and place ad units precisely as recommended.
-For example, you can’t place native ads between the “<head>” tags, while popunders should be put exactly before the closing “</head>” tag.
+This common mistake is easier to avoid than fix.
+On the Adsterra platform, each ad format is followed by instructions.
+Please read them attentively and place your ad precisely as recommended.
+For example, you can’t place Native ads between the “<head>” tags, while Popunders should be put exactly before the closing “</head>” tag.

 11. Not trying AdBlock-friendly, new formats